BekaluEshete/wisdom/README.md

 ## 👥 Support

-For support, email bekelueshete@gmail.com or create an issue in the repository.
+For support, email bekelueshete@gmail.com or tommr2323@gmail.com or  create an issue in the repository.

 ## 🙏 Acknowledgments